stashed/docs/docs/guides/latest/advance-use-case/restore-in-pvc-template.md

-# Restore  Data Volumes in PVC Template
+# Restore Volumes in PVC Template

-This guide will show you how to restore backed up data in PVC Template using Stash.
-Here we are going to backup data volumes of Deploymnent and StatefulSet then we will restore that volumes in PVC Template.
+This guide will show you how to restore backed up volumes in PVC Template using Stash.

 ## Before You Begin